All Episodes

 Welcome.

-It is Verdict with Senator Ted Cruz, Ben Ferguson with you, and it's really nice to have you with us wherever you are around the country.
+And it's really nice to have you with us wherever you are around the country.

 Well, that's exactly right.

-Uh the results he has produced are extraordinary.
+The results he has produced are extraordinary.

-Uh, how El Salvador went from having the highest murder rate on planet Earth of 100 murders per 100,000 people to the murder rate plummeting 98%.
+We talked about that on Wednesday's podcast, how El Salvador went from having the highest murder rate on planet Earth of 100 murders per 100,000 people to the murder rate plummeting 98%.

-Last year, the murder rate was 1.9 murders per 100,000 people, making it one of the safest countries on earth, and indeed significantly safer than the United States.
+Last year, the murder rate was 1.9 murders per 100,000 people, making it one of the safest countries on earth and indeed significantly safer than the United States.

-Uh that result is extraordinary.
+That result is extraordinary.

 It was astonishing.